 Under United States labor laws, a hostile work environment is defined as a workplace environment that—due to discriminatory, unwelcome, or offensive behavior—is difficult or uncomfortable to work in.
 If you find yourself in a hostile work environment, it’s your right to take action to protect yourself and remedy the situation.

-Below, we’ve provided a list of examples of hostile work environments so you can familiarize yourself with what constitutes a legally actionable breach of your rights.
+Below, we’ve provided a list of hostile workplace examples so you can familiarize yourself with what constitutes a legally actionable breach of your rights.
+Contact an

 Examples of Hostile Work Environment